kojix2/ruby-htslib/ruby-htslib.md

 ---
-title: '`hts.cr` and `ruby-htslib`: HTSlib interfaces for Crystal and Ruby'
+title: "`hts.cr` and `ruby-htslib`: HTSlib interfaces for Crystal and Ruby"
 tags:
   - bioinformatics
   - genomics